freetv-today/freetv-viewer/README.md

 5. Open the local URL printed by Vite.

+> [!NOTE]
-`dev:install-viewer-data` removes any existing disposable Viewer data from the three paths above and replaces it with the current canonical artifacts from the configured `freetv-data` repository.
+> `dev:install-viewer-data` removes any existing disposable Viewer data from the three paths above and replaces it with the current canonical artifacts from the configured `freetv-data` > repository.
 Other files under `freetv-viewer/public/` are preserved.

 Rerun the installation command whenever the canonical local dataset changes: